-Trump cites own sacrifices in retort to Muslim war hero dad
+Trump cites own sacrifices to Muslim war hero dad

 Donald Trump pushed back against the Muslim-American parents of a fallen U.S. war hero after they questioned Trump’s level of personal sacrifice in a widely hailed appearance at the Democratic National Convention.

 The Republican presidential nominee told ABC News that he had “sacrificed” for the U.S. by employing “thousands and thousands of people.”
 He also suggested that the mother of Army Captain Humayan Khan didn’t speak alongside her husband in Philadelphia because she was forbidden to, as a Muslim.

 “Who wrote that?
 Did Hillary’s script writers write it?”
 Trump said in an interview with ABC News’ George Stephanopoulos that will air in full on Sunday’s “This Week.”
 “I think I’ve made a lot of sacrifices.
 I work very, very hard,” Trump said in a partial transcript made available by the network.

 Khizr Khan, a lawyer with an advanced degree from Harvard Law School who lives in Charlottesville, Virginia, told the New York Times that he wrote his own speech with no input from Hillary Clinton’s campaign.

 Trump’s been put on the defensive by the emotional testimonyKhan gave about his son, an American Muslim soldier killed by a car bomb in Iraq in 2004.
 Khan spoke in prime time on the final night of the conference, minutes before Chelsea Clinton took the stage in Philadelphia to introduce her mother as the Democratic presidential nominee.